calvary-erp-contributors/calvary-system-794/CONTRIBUTING.md

 6. Build consensus and integrate feedback from the reviewers
 7. The Pull Request is either accepted (merged), rejected (closed) or postponed (given an "on hold" status)

-Note: The JHipster RFC process is inspired by [Rust RFCs](https://rust-lang.github.io/rfcs/).
+Note: The Calvary ERP RFC process is inspired by [Rust RFCs](https://rust-lang.github.io/rfcs/).

 ## <a name="submit"></a> Submission Guidelines